Ugochukwuodinaka/Historical-Stock-Price-of-10-Popular-Companies-Analysis/README.md

 4. Created a table __"Date Year"__ to house the __"Date"__ seperately.
 5. Added a new column __"Quarter"__ in the __"10 Companies"__ table to handle stock transactions by the 4 quaters of the year.
 6. Transformed every other column type to its appropriate column type.
 7. After data cleaning and tranformation were performed on all the tables.
 The tables appeared to be clean.
-The quality of each column became 100% with no error or nulls.
+The quality of each column became 100% valid with zero errors or nulls.

 - Below is a preview of some of the tables which are __Amazon__, __Facebook__, __Microsoft__, __Tesla__, and __10 Companies__ tables: